communityinclusion/vrsummit.org/pages/40_highlights.md

 world.
 He will explore
 how management can
-propel excellence by refining formal practices, linking measurements to customer needs, and “just do it” actions.
+propel excellence by refining formal practices, linking measurements to customer needs, and "just do it" actions.

 Tools and processes will then be paired with how